Table of Contents

 These four drugs are taken daily for two months.
 Tests can be done to see how well the drugs are fighting the TB.
 If the drugs are fighting the TB well, then the treatment changes to just two drugs: isoniazid plus rifampin for four more months.
 Sometimes the treatment will last longer, depending on whether or not the TB is resistant to these drugs, or if the TB disease has spread through the bloodstream to other parts of the body.

 As with HIV, taking your TB drugs exactly as prescribed (good adherence) is very important.
-The full course of treatment must be completed, even if you feel better before you have finished taking all your drugs (symptoms usually improve after three to four weeks).
+Even though symptoms usually improve after three to four weeks and you feel better before you have finished taking all your drugs the full course of treatment must be completed.
 This helps prevent TB from coming back and becoming resistant to drugs.

-Like HIV, TB can change to become resistant to drugs, especially if a drug is used alone.
+Like HIV, TB can change to become resistant to drugs, especially if a drug is used alone or all the medication is not taken exactly as prescribed.
 This can cause the drugs to stop working.
 Therefore, it is important for your provider to test your TB for drug resistance.
 Drug-resistant tuberculosis (DR TB) must be treated with a combination of drugs.
 Some TB strains are now resistant to several different drugs.
 These strains are called multiple-drug resistant tuberculosis (MDR TB) and extensively-drug resistant tuberculosis (XDR TB).
 XDR TB is resistant to almost all medications used to treat TB.
 As a result, many more people with XDR TB die or have treatment failure.
+It is estimated that almost half a million new cases of MDR TB occurred in 2014.

 According to the CDC, untreated TB is a greater threat to pregnant women and their babies than TB treatment.
-Therefore, it is important to screen for and treat TB in pregnant women.
-Both the TB skin test and the TB blood test are safe during pregnancy.
-As with anyone who is not pregnant, additional tests are needed to determine if someone who tests positive for TB with a skin or blood test has active TB disease.
+Therefore, it is important for pregnant women to be screened and treated for TB.
+The TB skin test, the TB blood test, and the TB sputum test are safe during pregnancy.
+As with anyone who is not pregnant, additional tests are needed to determine if someone who tests positive for TB has active TB disease.

 For pregnant women with latent or inactive TB, INH taken daily or twice weekly at a higher dose for nine months is the usual treatment.
 In pregnant women with active TB disease, the usual treatment is INH, rifampin, and ethambutol daily for two months followed by INH plus rifampin for seven months (for a total of nine months of treatment).
 It is important for pregnant women taking INH to take pyridoxine (vitamin B6) daily to help prevent nerve damage.